The Sin That Cannot Be Forgiven

 Two Ironic Twists

-At this juncture, the religious leaders were in an old-fashioned pickle, theologically speaking.
-Not to mention the fact that Satan would have to be a moron to drive out his own demons.
-Why would he do that?
-He wanted to possess as many people as possible and drag them away from God.
-Exorcizing demons out of people would have the opposite effect, and we all know Satan is not a moron.
+Why would Satan do such a thing for righteous purposes?
+The answer is, he would not.
+There is not a righteous cell in his fallen, angelic body.
+He wants to possess and control as many people as possible and drag them away from God.
+Exorcizing demons out of people, in the way the religious leaders were claiming, would have the opposite effect, and we all know Satan is not a moron.
+He would never take a chance at someone actually believing in Jesus.
+Instead, he used the converts to Judaism to further the religious power and prestige of the Pharisees and teachers of the law.
+He did it to keep people in the dark and bring more people into it.
 He is a wily, ravenous, conniving snake (Ephesians 6:11; 1 Peter 5:8; Revelation 12:9).
-He’s good at what he does, and he’d never chance someone believing Jesus was driving out demons by the power of God by giving Jesus the power to do so.
+He’s good at what he does, and he’d never chance someone believing Jesus was driving out demons by the power of God by "giving Jesus the power to do so."
 This would be extremely counterproductive to his evil schemes.

 The second ironic twist concerns the sin of blasphemy itself.
 According to Jesus, God is willing to forgive every blasphemy except one.
 You may have heard it put this way: “God forgives every sin, except one - the unpardonable sin.”
 He evens forgives blasphemy spoken against the Son of Man.
 However, Jesus said the only sin that cannot be forgiven is “blasphemy against the Holy Spirit” (Matthew 12:32; Mark 3:29).
 And that included the age in which Jesus spoke and the age to come, He said.